 You may also review your standards for narrative writing and inform students that they will accomplish all of the standards throughout the narrative unit.
 This is a sample of Common Core Standards for Narrative Writing.
 I like to give students a copy of the standards to check off as they complete each one.

 Last you will need to plan out a few things.
-Decide how you would like to have students write for this essay.
+Decide how you would like students to write for this essay.
 If you follow my mini-lessons, it is designed to form a 5-paragraph story.
 Since this is the first large paper my students write in my classroom, I like to pair them up for partner writing.
 This may take a little time to pair up students who work together efficiently.
 I expect both of them to do the writing portion but they collaborate to help think deeply about their story elements.
 Also, plan to be working on Narrative writing for several weeks!
 I take each mini-lesson and allow students time to take notes in their notebooks about the skill AND time to work on their story focusing on that lesson.
+You can get a FREE PACING GUIDE HERE for grades 3-5.
 Finally, decide on a prompt that works for your age level or allow them to decide on their own plots.
 If you have my Interactive Writing Bundle, there is a prompt fully modeled with all the bells and whistles along with a list of prompts that you may use.

 LAST LESSON: MINI WRITINT LESSON #9- THE WRITING PROCESS